GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-`/resources/removeHRTF <string HRTF_id> <bool removed> <string description>`
+In case of success: `/resources/removeHRTF <string HRTF_id> <bool removed>`

-The return message is sent to all subscribers and refers to the `HRTF_id`, indicating `removed=true`if the HRTF is successfuly removed and `removed=false` if not.
-In both cases a `description` is added to give more details.
+In case of success, the return message is sent to all subscribers and refers to the `HRTF_id`, indicating `removed=true`.

 #### Example

 BeRTA receives: `/resources/removeHRTF HRTF1`

-BeRTA sends back to all subscribers: `/resources/removeHRTF HRTF1 true` or just to the sender: `/resources/removeHRTF HRTF1 false error: HRTF not found in the list`
+BeRTA sends back to all subscribers: `/resources/removeHRTF HRTF1 true`

 <!----------------------------------------------------------------------------------->
 ---